If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 Let it be known that I am NOT a hiker.
 I hate “adventure travel” and I would much rather be sipping a glass of wine and eating pasta than walking anywhere.
 However, the walk to Kotor Fortress is really not that difficult.
 Sure, it’s a little tiring, but you can stop as often as you like and there are no steep/difficult parts that I had any trouble with.
 If you get tired, just take it slow!

 Most people estimate the walk to be around 45 minutes long.
 If you’re a speedy gonzalez then you can do it in 30, but my friends and I usually took about an hour because we would stop to rest, take pictures, and explore.
+It also took us longer because we went in the middle of the afternoon in the height of summer and I was carrying 4L of liquid (water and beer!).

 If you walk back down via the stairs, it will only take you around 15 minutes to reach the bottom.